MichaelTu522/IXD256-code/Final Project/Readme.md

 ### That's why I came up with both of my final ideas:
 ## A sword and A Glove to play the game "Genshin Impact"
 ![Final Concept Sketch](../Final%20Project/Images/FinalConceptSketch.png)

 For the sword, I want it to be the sword used by my favorite male character: Kaedehara Kazuha
 ![Kazuha and his sword](../Final%20Project/Images/Kazuha.png) And the name of the sword is "Freedom Sworn"

-For the glove, I still want to combine the vibration feedback, and by adding sensors like Bent Sensor and Pressure Sensor, I can make the glove control multiple things like walking, Run, and Jump, which could be useful when playing the game.
+For the glove, I still want to combine the vibration feedback.
+Moreover, by adding sensors like Bent Sensor and Pressure Sensor, I can make the glove control multiple motions like Walking, Run, and Jump, which could be useful when playing the game.

 ## Implementation
 During my development, I was thinking about how I could apply all those ingredients in all the concept I had, so I just tried to apply all of them.

 ### The Hardware Part includes:
 * 2 Atom Matrix (Using their 25-Pixel Screen and 3-Axis Accelerator Mainly)
 * A bent / Pressure Sensor for The Magic Glove